codio/site/source/docs/boxes/specifics/meanio.html.md

 full_width: true
 ---

-This explains how to install [Mean.io](http://www.mean.io) onto a Codio Box.
+This tutorial explains how to install [Mean.io](http://www.mean.io) onto a Codio Box.

 ##Create a Codio Project

 1. From the Codio Dashboard, create a new project by selecting the 'Git' tab.
-1. Copy and paste this Git link [https://github.com/linnovate/mean.git](https://github.com/linnovate/mean.git) (taken from the [Mean.io GitHub page](https://github.com/linnovate/mean)).
+1. Copy this Git url to the clipboard `https://github.com/linnovate/mean.git` (taken from the [Mean.io GitHub page](https://github.com/linnovate/mean)).
 1. Press the 'Create project' button.

 ##Install components